kevinmildau/msFeaST/readme.md

 9. Command installs tibble package at development version. *1
 10. Command installs dplyr package at development version. *1
 11. Command install globaltest dependency at development version using Bioconductor release version.
 Note that the Bioconductor version of 3.18 implies globaltest 5.56.0. *1
 12. Command opens jupyter notebook in browser.
-From here, the msFeaST data processing pipeline demo can be accessed and modified.
+From here, the msFeaST data pre-processing and processing pipeline examples can be accessed and modified.

 *1 *R packages are currently not installed using conda since the conda R package environment is not working reliably for the required packages yet.*